rezual/nge_2_re/CONTRIBUTING.md

 	3. Vocal loudness using uppercase: `I did NOT give him the cake.`
 	4. Meaning emphasis using hyphens: `You don't understand, he -lost- the money`

-# Types of game translation crashes
+# Types of game translation crashes/behaviors
 If there is a crash after injecting a translation into the game, most likely the crash is one of the following classes:
 1. Game crashes/freezes/fails silently because it expected text to be a certain length.